KnBrckr/pumastudios/readme.txt

 * Hide the woocommerce "Install Updater Plugin" message
 * Cleanup admin-ajax.php when FORCE_SSL_ADMIN is set
+* Include excerpt box on page edit screen - Useful for member-only content
+* Auto-complete purchase of subscriptions for virtual products
+* Allow WooCommerce download files to be in alternate /content directory

 == Installation ==

 Just like any other plugin

 = Usage Hints =

 = Reporting Problems =